 How can I monitor WebDAV server health?

 Enable IIS logging in IIS Manager under your site’s Logging feature and review Event Viewer for authentication and access events.
 Consider supplemental monitoring tools to track uptime, TLS health, and performance metrics.
+How to refresh a table in sql server a step by step guide to data reloads, statistics, and metadata 2026

 Is there a paywalled or premium alternative to WebDAV?